kdcio/abu/README.md

    Note that the script will append config variables to `config/dev.yml` and `packages/cms/.env` (this file will be created automatically).

-4. Run the API, CMS and S3 (for uploads) using [concurrently](https://www.npmjs.com/package/concurrently)
+4. Run the API, CMS and S3 using [concurrently](https://www.npmjs.com/package/concurrently)

    ```bash
    yarn start
    ```

-   You can also run them sepeartely `yarn start:api`. `yarn start:upload` and `yarn start:cms` for easier debugging.
+   You can also run them sepeartely `yarn start:api` and `yarn start:cms` for easier debugging.

 Here are the services that will be running: